 Over the course of the semester, we will travel from the lush English countryside to the peaks of the Alps to consider how these sublime settings influenced the Romantic aesthetics of writers like William Wordsworth and Samuel Coleridge.
 We'll visit Jane Austen's Pemberley Estates and think about how class and gender affect the experience of space.
-As we move into the Victorian age, our journey will take us into Elizabeth Barrett Browning's steamy, machine-filled London factories and to Thomas Hardy's Wessex, where we'll reflect on the dynamics between city and country.
+As we move into the Victorian age, our journey will take us into Elizabeth Barrett Browning's steamy, machine-filled London factories and to Beatrix Potter's country gardens, where children will help us to foreground the dynamics between city and country.
 Our course wouldn't be complete without a visit to an imaginary world, and a trip to J.M.
-Barrie's Never Land will show how this invented space might be a stand-in for the British Empire.
+Barrie's Never Never Land will show how this invented space might be a stand-in for the British Empire.
 In our last unit, our exploration of modernism will take us to the streets of Virginia Woolf's London, which, we will find, are haunted by the trenches of the WWI battlefields that Wilfred Owen memorably depicts in his poetry.
+Toward the end of the semester, we will look at the links between architectural space and modernist poetry.
+We'll question whether architectural spaces like art museums inspire new narratives or, whether they, as cultural institutions, reinforce traditional narratives.

-The texts we will read are as diverse as the places they describe.
-Poems, novels, plays, essays, short stories, and journals all have a place on our syllabus as we pay special attention to the literary spaces that British authors from the year 1750 on have experienced and/or imagined.
+The texts we will read are as diverse as the places they describe: Poems, novels, plays, essays, short stories, and journals all have a place on our syllabus as we pay special attention to the literary spaces that British authors from the year 1750 on have experienced and/or imagined.

-Course Objectives
+Course Objectives: